JainAlber/Computer-Networks-Lab/Lab 2/README.md

 🔧 Configuration Steps
 - Place all the devices mentioned in the topology structure.
-- Connect them using the suitable wires.
+- Connect them using the suitable wires (Ethernet and Serial cables).
-- Assign the IP addresses for the pcs.
+- Assign the IP addresses for the PCs.
-- Assign the IP addresses for the router.
+- Assign the IP addresses for the router interfaces.
-- Assign the default addresses.
+- Set the default gateway on each PC:
+  - PC0 and PC1: 10.1.2.1
+  - PC2 and PC3: 20.1.2.1
+- Configure static routing on both routers:
+  - On Router0:
+    - Network:	20.1.2.0
+    - Mask:	255.255.255.0
+    - Next Hop:	200.1.2.2
+  - On Router1:
+    - Network:	10.1.2.0
+    - Mask:	255.255.255.0
+    - Next Hop:	200.1.2.1
-- Send packets across the network.
+- Send packets across the network to verify connectivity.